brunosilva/health/README.md

 ## StyleSheet

-Define the new file stylesheet with Css-in-Js
+Define the new file stylesheet with Css-in-Js, name like ` style.js` and the code here always have be camelCase pattern syntax.
 ```js
 import { StyleSheet } from 'react-native';